-When unexpected dental problems come up, it can be difficult to find local emergency dental clinics.
-A broken tooth, loose tooth, abscess, or other dental emergencies can leave you in serious pain and without a quick solution, you’re left in extreme discomfort.
-Worst of all, you could be damaging your teeth further.
+When unexpected dental problems arise, it can be difficult to find a local emergency dental clinic.
+A broken or loose tooth, abscess, or other issues can leave you in serious pain and extreme discomfort.
+Worst of all, you could be causing further damage.

 Emergency Dentist Brisbane

 - Pain originating from the tooth/bone is usually caused by bacterial attack to the nerve which sits inside the centre of the tooth.
 This pain is often described as “excruciating” during the late stages of infection, and can come quickly without warning.Depending on the progression of the infection, this pain may be subdued by Non-Steroidal Anti-inflammatories (Nurofen, Brufen) at its early stages.
 However, once the tooth becomes “reactive to hot and relieved by cold”, contact a dentist immediately.
 By this stage, the pain is capable of waking one from their sleep and oral pain relief tablets generally will not work.At this stage, the only effective pain relief is to remove the nerve from within the tooth and drain the infection directly.
 Alternatively, the tooth can be removed as well.
 Facial swelling and difficulties with achieving anaesthesia can occur as a result of leaving the infection untreated for too long.
 Regular check-ups can help avoid situations such as this.